ivlab/GopherGfx/README.md

 ---
 # GopherGfx

 GopherGfx is a high-level scene graph library written in TypeScript and WebGL2.
-It was written by [Evan Suma Rosenberg](https://illusioneering.cs.umn.edu/) for teaching [CSCI 4611: Programming Interactive Computer Graphics and Games](https://csci-4611-spring-2023.github.io/) at the University of Minnesota.
+It was written by [Evan Suma Rosenberg](https://illusioneering.cs.umn.edu/) and has been adopted by several instructors for teaching CSCI 4611: Programming Interactive Computer Graphics and Games at the University of Minnesota.

-For more information, please see the [online documentation](https://illusioneering.github.io/GopherGfx/).

 ## License